Garnet (Final Fantasy): Appearances

 Garnet cuts her hair at some point; this appearance was treated as "Dagger" by designers.

 Garnet first appears in the video game Final Fantasy IX as one of its lead characters.
 She is a princess of Alexandria Castle, and the daughter of Queen Brahne.
 Protagonist Zidane Tribal and others come to kidnap her, and she reveals to them that she wants to be kidnapped for her own purposes.
 When her and her kidnappers' identities are revealed, the Queen orders her soldiers to attack the stage, but Garnet and her kidnappers are able to escape.
 Along with her and her kidnappers, a knight named Adelbert Steiner and a Black Mage named Vivi Ornitier join them.
 She is captured by a monster when their ship crash lands in a forest, from which the others help her escape.
 Garnet assumes a different identity and calls herself 'Dagger' after seeing Zidane's dagger.

 She discovers the existence of a factory producing robotic Black Mages owned by Alexandria, which causes her distress.
-Garnet and her group escape to Lindblum, where Garnet meets her uncle Cid, who she learns paid the kidnappers to take her to him, as he felt her unsafe there.
+Garnet and her group escape to Lindblum, where Garnet speaks with the regent, Cid Fabool, whom she considers to be an uncle.
+She learns that Cid hired the kidnappers to take her to him.
 Despite being ordered by Cid to stay at the castle, she and Steiner sneak away so that she can confront Brahne.
 Zidane and Vivi join with them, and when they return to Alexandria, Brahne betrays her, having her eidolons — powerful creatures usable by Summoners — extracted from her.
 Brahne uses these to decimate other kingdoms along with a mysterious man named Kuja, before ordering Garnet killed.
 She is rescued by her allies, with the help of her kingdom's general, Beatrix.
 She is conflicted over her mother's behavior as well as the eidolons, of which she was not aware.
 The party intends to seek out Kuja, and on their path, Garnet and Zidane must participate in a wedding ceremony due to a location only allowing married couples to enter.